jerzyszajner/JerzySzajner/README.md

 ## What's next? 💡

 - 🌱 I’m currently learning JavaScript / React + Redux.
-- 💬 I’m open for the opportunity.
+- 💬 I’m open for the opportunities.
 - ⚡ Fun fact: I used to be a driver and on the way I found out that the best way for me to be happy is to learn new things and get into developing.

+## Why I code? 💻

+- 🔥 Because I like it, I believe that if I find a job I love, I'll never have to work again.

 ## Technologies 🛠